 Those seeking luxury property in London should look away from the busy main streets; Knightsbridge residents enjoy properties on leafy garden squares and a network of one way streets filled with grand Victorian houses.
 Knightsbridge also has many mews properties, whilst some are still connected to the main houses others have been separated and are now separate dwellings.

-The area is extremely well connected both in and out of London, with easy access to
+area is extremely well connected both in and out of London, with easy access to

-The most exclusive addresses in Knightsbridge include Lowndes Square, One Hyde
+most exclusive addresses in Knightsbridge include Lowndes Square, One Hyde

 Nestled between Knightsbridge and Victoria, the relatively small area of Belgravia is known for its fine architecture, with many large Stucco fronted houses found on private garden squares.